Floor Plans That Sell: Helping Buyers Visualize Home Layouts in Utah Listings

 More and more listings include floor plans.
 Buyers get used to having this information, and when your listing doesn't have it, your property is at a disadvantage.

 Especially at higher price points, floor plans have become essentially mandatory.
-Buyers paying $500K, $600K, or more for a home expect comprehensive marketing materials, and that includes floor plans.
+Buyers paying $500K, $600K, or more for a home in Salt Lake County—or $1M+ in Park City—expect comprehensive marketing materials, and that includes floor plans.

 Technology and the Future of Floor Plans